usf-cs212-spring2020/usf-cs212-spring2020.github.io/_projects/project-review.md

 {% include anchor.html level="h2" text="Eligibility" %}

-Pending

-{% comment %}
 The code review process is required for each project.
 Only request code review if all of the following are true:

-  1. Your latest project release is properly formatted and commented (every member and method must have Javadoc).
+  1. Your latest project release is properly formatted and commented (every member and method must have Javadoc) and has no warnings.

-  1. Your latest project release has already been [verified](project-verification.html) on Github.
-Do **not** request code review until you have completed this step.
+  1. Your latest project release passes the **`review`** script on the lab computers.
+Unlike the `project` script, this script fails if you have warnings or missing Javadoc comments.
+You must pass the `review` script to be eligible for code review.
+The usage is the same:

+      ```
+      /home/public/cs212/review GITHUB_USER v#.#.#
+      ```

+      Replace `GITHUB_USER` with your Github username (not your USF/CS username), and `v#.#.#` with your release number.
+The script will output which tests you passed or failed.

+      For example, running the command `review sjengle v1.0.0` will fetch the `v1.0.0` release from the `project-sjengle` repository, verify there are no warnings or Javadoc issues, and run the `Project1Test.java` test suite.

   1. You have already passed the code review for the previous projects.
 For example, you may not request code review for project 3 until completing code review for project 2 and may not request verification for project 2 until completing code review for project 1.